Julia Stockton Dinsmore: Farmer

 Built in 1841–1842, the Dinsmore Homestead sits along Burlington Pike (Kentucky Route 18) near the small town of Belleview, Kentucky, and was purchased by James and Martha Dinsmore, natives of Louisiana, in 1839, and was where the family, with the assistance of several enslaved people, farmed the land.

 Following her father's death in 1872, Dinsmore inherited farm, as well as debts that he owed.

 Writer

 She particularly enjoyed writing poetry and sent poems to be printed in the Times-Democrat of New Orleans.
 In 1910, Doubleday, Page & Company published a collection under the title, Verses and Sonnets, including Noon in a Blue Green Pasture and Love Among the Roses.
 One of the poems, Louisiana Buttons, may have been about a man that she loved who fought and died during the Civil War.
 The book garnered favorable reviews.
 Through her niece Patty, she became acquainted with Teddy Roosevelt, who corresponded with Dinsmore about her works.

-She faithfully kept a journal for most of this time, giving insight into her life and the challenges of operating the farm.
+She kept a journal for most of this time, giving insight into her life and the challenges of operating the farm.